Fallid/PemrogramanFungsional/README.md

 [⬆ back to top](#table-of-contents)

-[//]: # "This README was generated with ❤️ by fallid"# PemrogramanWeb"
+[//]: #"This README was generated with ❤️ by fallid"# PemrogramanFungsional"